Falcons 2000 SC: History

 The club was formed in 1961 by Italian migrants as the Italian Australian Social Club of Gippsland (IASCO), and initially played in the Latrobe Valley Soccer League.

 In 1964, the club changed its name to Morwell Falcons as a result of a sponsorship arrangement with the Ford Motor Company.
-Morwell joined the wider ranks of the Victorian leagues in 1974, initially being accepted as a member of the Victoran Provisional League - which they promptly won in their first two seasons.

-At the end of the 1976 season, the decade-long suspension of North Carlton created a vacancy in the Victoran Metropolitan League, and the Falcons beat off 25 other applicants to be selected to make the jump for 1977.
-The club was chosen for its "...financial strength, sound administration, strong junior setup and good backing from Morwell Shire Council."

-A double-page spread in Soccer Action highlighted the Falcons' big ambitions, boldly declaring "State League is their aim" - despite having only just won promotion from Victoria's fourth division.

-But the vision foretold by the club's legendary leader Don Di Fabrizio was proven correct as the Falcons exceeded all expectations to reach the Victorian State League in 1982, moving into their expansive modern premises on Crinigan Road, on Morwell's northern fringe, that very same year.

-In 1984, just two years after arriving in the top tier, the Falcons would win their first Victorian State League title under the tutelage of famed Irish coach and ex-Fulham icon Jimmy Dunne.
+Morwell joined the wider ranks of the Victorian leagues in 1974, and quickly rose up the divisions reaching the Victorian State League in 1982, and winning the title in 1984 under the tutelage of famed Irish coach and ex-Fulham icon Jimmy Dunne.

 This allowed them to apply for the NSL's Southern Conference, but the club declined the offer.
 It was that same year that Jim McLean was the named as the Victorian Premier League Player of the Year (known as the Rothmans Medal at the time).